alielw/APS-NGS-day1-PM/README.md

          for i in */*transcripts.gtf; do echo $i; done > gtf_list.txt

-* Merge gtf files with cuffmerge
+* Merge gtf files with cuffmerge.
+Cuffmerge produces a GTF file, merged.gtf that merges together the input assemblies.

         cuffmerge -g Hmel2.gff -s/fastdata/$USER/align/ref/Hmel2.fa gtf_list.txt

-Cuffmerge produces a GTF file, merged.gtf that merges together the input assemblies.

 * Count how many transcripts there are.
-Should be equal to the number of lines, which you can count with Unix (`wc -l`)
+This should be equal to the number of lines, which you can count with Unix (`wc -l`)

         wc -l merged_asm/merged.gtf